-Computer Scientist specializing in information assurance (IA), US Army RDECOM CERDEC S&TCD CSIAD, Fort Monmouth, NJ
+Computer Scientist specializing in information assurance (IA), US Army RDECOM CERDEC S&TCD CSIAD

 I entered Pilot in its second year (1958) when the student body jumped 60%, from 5 to 8 at Christ Church.
-I was among the 4 of the first “graduating” class (of 4) in 1964.
-The following high school years were at The Forman School in Litchfield CT, where I graduated in 1969.
+I was among the 4 of the first graduating class at Bancroft Parkway in 1964.
+The high school years followed at The Forman School in Litchfield CT, where I graduated in 1969.
 In that same year I entered Monmouth College where I graduated in 1974 with a degree in Mathematics.
 I made a special point to invite Doris LeStourgeon to my graduation and to my honor and delight, she attended.
 It was at Monmouth that I met my future wife, Judith.
 My career began in 1976 as a computer programmer for an insurance company, the same year Judith and I married.
-In 1982, I began work with the US Army as a Computer Scientist where my research, development and engineering career took me from displays research through information assurance development and management.
-The following year our son Philip was born and has grown into an exceptional young man and has begun his own life journey.
-I began volunteer work with the Boy Scouts of America in 1990 when Philip entered Cub Scouts, where I have been honored with the District Award of Merit, Silver Beaver, Wood Badge third bead, and the Vigil Honor among others.
+In 1982, I began work with the US Army as a Computer Scientist where my research, development and engineering career took me from displays research through information assurance and security development and management.
+The following year our son Philip was born and has grown into an exceptional man with a wonderful wife and son.
+I began volunteer work with the Boy Scouts of America in 1990 when Philip entered Cub Scouts.
+Over 25 years I had been honored with the District Award of Merit, Silver Beaver, Wood Badge fourth bead, and the Vigil Honor among others.
 I remain a committed Scouter to this day.
 Both Judith and I are now retired and reside in Newark, DE.
 My regards and appreciation for The Pilot School and the exceptional teachers and staff holds no bounds.
 Thank you Doris!

 Years at Pilot: 1959 – 1962